UnsignedArduino/CircuitPython-Project-Manager/README.md

 Then you may want to change the title of the project to something other than "Untitled."

-If you plan on using Git in the VCS, there is a checkbutton on whether you want to auto-generate a `.gitignore`.
+If you plan on using Git as a VCS, there is a checkbutton on whether you want to auto-generate a `.gitignore`.
 Really it might be better to make it mandatory because you should always use a VCS for your code.
 If you never heard of a VCS or Git, then just uncheck this option.